Provider Network

 Appeal outlook: Mixed — but worth pursuing in many cases

-Research from the HHS Office of Inspector General has found that about 75% of Medicare Advantage denials that are appealed are overturned.
+KFF (2024) found that 80.7% of appealed Medicare Advantage prior authorization denials were overturned.
 Your chances are stronger if any of the following apply:

 • There was no in-network provider available.
 Medicare Advantage plans are required to maintain adequate networks.
-If no in-network provider could offer the service you needed within a reasonable distance or wait time, your plan must cover out-of-network care at in-network cost-sharing rates.
+If no in-network provider could offer the service you needed within a reasonable distance or wait time, your plan must cover out-of-network care at in-network cost-sharing rates (42 CFR 422.112).

 • It was an emergency.
-Medicare Advantage plans must cover emergency care regardless of network status.
+Medicare Advantage plans must cover emergency and urgently needed care regardless of network status (42 CFR 422.113).

 • The provider directory was wrong.
 If you relied on your plan’s directory and it listed the provider as in-network, that supports your appeal.